 - support the provision of adequate, stable funding needed to ensure that by 2022 all Ontario schools meet this “State of Good Repair Standard”.

 Further, CPE looks for MPP endorsement of our Education Charter: A Vision for Ontario.

-- To maintain our standing as one of the foremost centres of public education in the country, Ontario must immediately address the government funding of public education.
+- To maintain our standing as one of the foremost centres of public education in the country, our school boards and our municipal councillors must press Ontario to immediately address the government funding of public education.

-- Ontario must invest in ongoing curriculum development and eliminate standardized testing.
+- In line with multiple studies, municipal & school board representatives should insist that Ontario invest in ongoing curriculum development and eliminate standardized testing.

-- Public schools must be fully resourced from the public purse so as to become vibrant hubs of our communities and so as to provide equitable training from early childhood to adult education.
+- School trustees and municipalities pledge to insist that public schools be fully-resourced from the public purse so as to remain open and to become vibrant hubs of our communities and so as to provide equitable training from early childhood to adult education.

 - Consideration must now be given to those revenue tools and resources which were at our disposal in the pre-1990 period where Canadian enterprises paid fully 50% of the total tax revenue received by our provincial government.

 Our [previous] Ontario Provincial Election October 6 2011 was as follows

 Our 2011 platform Equity & excellence in public education Our public schools fully-funded as neighbourhood hubs